YongyiLuo98/BVSim/README.md

 cd ~
 git clone https://github.com/YongyiLuo98/BVSim.git
 ```
-### Navigate to the Main Directory and Install the Package
+### Navigate to the BVSim Directory and Install the Package
-Next, navigate to the .../BVSim/main/ directory to install the package:
+Next, navigate to the .../BVSim/ directory to install the package:
 ```bash
 cd ~/BVSim/
 conda activate BVSim